MCUdude/MightyCore/README.md

 ##Wiring reference
 To extend this core's functionality a bit futher, I've added a few missing Wiring functions.
-As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isnt active.
+As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isn't active.
 These functions is used as "regular" Arduino functions, and there's no need to include an external library.<br/>
 I hope you find this useful, because they really are!

 ###Function list